MDF, while an affordable and versatile woodworking material, is notoriously susceptible to water damage.

 Weatherproof vs. Waterproofing MDF

-Though these terms are often used interchangeably, there is actually a big difference between weatherproofing and waterproofing.
+Though “weatherproof” and “waterproof ” are often used interchangeably, there is a big difference between weatherproofing and waterproofing.

 Weatherproofing refers to making a material resistant to weather effects, such as sun damage or mold growth.